apio-sys/apiosys-honeypot-cf7/readme.txt

 2. Spam caught when the form was submitted too quickly.
 3. Spam caught when too many URLs are present in the message fields.
 4. Spam caught when certain keywords are detected.

+== Installation ==

+- Install the plugin using the regular plugin setup routine or upload the entire apiosys-honeypot-cf7 folder to the /wp-content/plugins/ directory.
+- Activate the plugin through the "Plugins" menu in WordPress, you MUST have Contact Form 7 AND Flamingo installed and enabled.
+- Add the following shortcodes to your Contact Form 7 forms:

+[honeypot] - Adds the hidden honeypot field [timestamp] - Adds time-based validation

+- Complete the rest of the options which you can find in Admin > Contact > Honeypot.
+A generally good working set of values is enabled by default there.

 == Changelog ==
 = 0.9.3 - 2025-11-16 =